ningpj/myVoronMods/Blobifier Modifications/readme.md

 ## Videos

 Unload, EREC cut, load and blob purge end to end process.
-Moves havent been fully optimised as yet but have been updated to mostly take the shortest path as the print head transitions from fixed / static nozzle wipe and rest to the gantry.
+Optimized moves to take the shortest path as the print head transitions from fixed / static nozzle wipe rest to the gantry.
-Video of wriggly wipe option and more optimized moves.
+Zigzag wipe & straight patterns (using same wipe speed and accels for both - might reduce zigzag speed to 60% of normal rather than creating yet-another-parameter).

 Testing 250c silicon rest (Ali express) and larger A1 wiper on Gantry